What is Umbraco?

 The history of Umbraco

 Created by Niels Hartvig, Umbraco was born in 1999, and Umbraco version 1.0 was announced in 2003.
 It became a fully open-source CMS with the release of Umbraco 2.0 on February 16th, 2005.
-The latest major version, Umbraco 8, was launched in February 2019.
-The next version, Umbraco 9, is expected to be launched in 2021 and will see Umbraco move to the .NET Core framework.
+The latest major version, Umbraco 9, was launched on September 28th, 2021.
+Umbraco 9 saw a transition from ASP.NET to the .NET Core framework.